ideadapt/spelljack/readme.md

 # Setup

+You must have Node and Deno installed on your machine.

 1. Generate a GitHub access token with gist scope: https://github.com/settings/tokens/new?scopes=gist.
    Set it in `config.gh_gist_token`
 2. Create a secret gist with any file in it.
 Set its id in `config.gist_id`